 Fourth stop: Packer Orchards Farm Place in Hood River

 We just added this stop last year.
 Now that my kids are 8 and 5 (and are obsessed with Greek mythology including the story of the Minotaur and the labyrinth), we decided to hit the corn maze at Packer Orchards Farm Place.
 As we were paying admission, the cashier warned us that it gets very hot in the corn maze and we should bring water bottles.
 We listened to her and she was right!
 The maze had a “farm scene investigation” theme that made it fun for the kids.
 If you found all six stations in the maze, you’d catch the culprit who kidnapped the fictional Farmer Joe.
 We had discovered four stations and were pretty hot and sweaty when we found ourselves by the entrance, so we called it quits.
 It still got a resounding thumbs up from the kids.
-Something to keep in mind: I noticed many people in the maze not wearing masks.

 After the corn maze, we headed home.
 Full from apples, pears, cookies and lunch, and tired from tramping around in corn, the kids succumbed to a rare and beautiful double car nap.
 Our trip to the Fruit Loop was one of the best days we have had during the pandemic.